NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** Well, looks like my body was balancing out yesterday.
-I have never searched for what 'easy peelers' are turns out they are a cross-breed of satsumas and clementines, that are easy to peel.
-Another way that humans shape the world.
-I've heard there used to be 100's of types of apple that for various reasons are not as easy to farm or as tasty so you don't see them anymore in the supermarket.
+I had never searched for what 'easy peelers' are; it turns out they are a cross-breed of satsumas and clementines that are easy to peel — another way that humans shape the world.
+I've heard there used to be hundreds of types of apple that, for various reasons, are not as easy to farm or as tasty, so you don't see them anymore in the supermarket.

 ##### 11th Jul